git-disl/DLForecast/README.md

-## DLForecast
+# DLForecast
-Bitcoin transaction forecast model.This model can be used to forecast the if two account will have a transaction in the future.
+Bitcoin transaction forecast model.
+This model can be used to forecast the if two account will have a transaction in the future.

 Data visualization is also provided to explain statistical characterization of bitcoin transaction data.

 Built for explaining results of the paper :
-"Bitcoin Transaction Forecasting with Deep Network Representation Learning", Wenqi Wei(Georgia Tech), Qi Zhang(IBM Research), Ling Liu(Georgia Tech). under submission
+Wenqi Wei, Qi Zhang and Ling Liu, "Bitcoin Transaction Forecasting with Deep Network Representation Learning" in IEEE Transactions on Emerging Topics in Computing

 #to run the transaction prediction, first download data from https://senseable2015-6.mit.edu/bitcoin/